ObserveRTC/schemas/npm-lib/README.md

 Field | Description
 --- | ---
-meta | Additional meta information about the carried payloads controlFlags | Additional control flags indicate various operation has to be performed clientSamples | Samples taken from the client sfuSamples | Samples taken from an Sfu turnSamples | Samples taken from the TURN server
+controls | Additional control flags indicate various operation has to be performed clientSamples | Samples taken from the client sfuSamples | Samples taken from an Sfu turnSamples | Samples taken from the TURN server